 - Self-paced courses

-- If the instructor is not a faculty member (i.e., a graduate student), students must also receive permission from the Chair of the instructor’s department.
+- If the instructor is not a faculty member (i.e., a graduate student), student must also receive permission from the Chair of the instructor’s department.

-- Students should discuss a plan of study with the faculty member prior to submitting the proposal.
+- Student should discuss a plan of study with the faculty member prior to submitting the proposal.
 Group projects are encouraged but each student’s contributions must be clearly defined.

 - The ‘H’ designation will be manually added to a student’s academic profile when the proposal is approved.
 If the student fails to complete the work or does not receive a grade of ‘B’ or better for the class, the honors designation will be removed and no honors credit will be awarded.